-Additional Sleep Tips for Children
+Additional Sleep Tips for Kids

 Establish a bedtime routine: A consistent bedtime routine helps your child get in the habit of falling asleep at the same time every night.
 You can incorporate whatever you want into the routine, including having a light, sugar-free snack or a glass of water, brushing your child’s teeth, and reading a book out loud.
-WebMD suggests keeping the routine to 30 minutes or shorter.

 Limit sugar and caffeine before bed: Sugar and caffeine are known stimulants, which is why plenty of people drink coffee and energy drinks every morning to boost their energy.
 This also means ingesting them too close to bed will seriously interfere with your sleep schedule.
 To stay on the safe side, don’t let your child have caffeine or sugar at least 6 hours before bed.